S-JEA: Stacked Joint Embedding Architectures for Self-Supervised Visual Representation Learning: Stacked Joint Embedding Architecture

 Training S-JEA is done in a stack-wise manner where the VICReg objective (Equation.\ref{eq:vicreg}) is minimised for the encodings for each stack and the loss propagated back through all previous stacks.
 The final objective is the sum of the VICReg losses for each stack encoding.
 We find empirically that the optimal weighting coefficients ($\lambda = 25$, $\mu = 25$, $\upsilon = 1$) of the loss terms are those proposed in the original work \cite{bardes2021vicreg} for all stacks.

 The aforementioned formulation of S-JEA is empirically found to be the optimal configuration, we further demonstrate the impact of the projector head in \ref{sec:proj}, explore encoder depth in contrast to stacking \ref{sec:depth}, and visualise the semantic hierarchies of stacked encoder representation spaces in \ref{sec:viz}.
-For additional training and implementation details, we refer the reader to the supplementary material.